flare-foundation/FTSO-Scaling/scripts/rewards/README.md

 The total reward amount for the voting round is split into 3 parts:
 - 80% goes to accuracy rewarding (closeness to median),
-- 10% goes to correctly and timely signature submission rewarding,
+- 10% goes to correct and timely signature submission rewarding,
 - 10% goes to finalization rewarding.

 In addition to distributed rewards, penalizations for malicious behavior are implemented.
 There are two types of penalizations: